 Stay Clean & Practice Good Hygiene: Just like with all person to person disease, the key to prevention lies in good hygiene.
 Hand washing is obvious, and when used for 30 seconds even a simple alcohol-based hand sanitizer, which has between 62 and 75% ethanol, can be enough to kill nearly any pandemic pathogen.

 Hospitals & Shelters Should Be Avoided: If you’re sick, then, by all means, you probably need to consult with a medical professional for medical advice.
 That being said, hospitals will be ground zero in the war and should be avoided if at all possible.
 Also, if you can, avoid shelters or areas where large groups of people gather, as the disease spreads more quickly in those environments.

 When venturing Out, Wear a Mask and Safety Glasses: In my opinion, masks are a last resort and cannot be relied on to stop infection.
 Respirators are designed to help reduce, not eliminate exposures to disease.
-With that being said, having some N95 Medical Masks is something that should be in any good emergency kit.
+With that being said, having some N95 or N99 Medical Masks is something that should be in any good emergency kit.
 I would also throw in a good pair of safety glasses or lab approved safety googles, as your eyes are another pathway to infection.